Portrait of Samuel Taylor Coleridge

 Nether Stowey and William Wordsworth

-In 1797 (25) he moved to Nether Stowey at the suggestion of Tom Poole, a successful businessman and literary enthusiast, and it was here that he was visited by the poet William Wordsworth and his sister, Dorothy, who shortly after both moved to Alfoxden House close by.
+In December 1796 (24) he moved to Nether Stowey at the suggestion of Tom Poole, a successful businessman and literary enthusiast, and it was from here that he visited the poet William Wordsworth and his sister, Dorothy, at Racedown Lodge.
+The Wordsworths shortly after moved to Alfoxden House three miles west of Nether Stowey.
 In November of that year he was engaged by the Morning Post, but later regretted his involvement with journalism as being a waste of his ‘prime and manhood’.

 Unitarian sermons and the Wedgewoods

-In 1798 (26) he was busy giving Unitarian sermons in Shrewsbury, and the receipt of a life annuity of £150 from Tom and Josiah Wedgewood, who had met him whilst visiting Wordsworth at Alfoxden house, gave him a certain amount of financial security for the first time, and he began planning a visit to Germany.
+In 1798 (26) he was busy giving Unitarian sermons in Shrewsbury.
+The receipt of a life annuity of £150 from Tom and Josiah Wedgewood, who had met him whilst visiting Wordsworth at Alfoxden house, gave him a certain amount of financial security for the first time, and he began planning a visit to Germany.

 It was during this period that he wrote some of what were to become his most popular works, including the Ancient Mariner, Kubla Khan and Frost at Midnight.
-In 1798 (26) he published Lyrical Ballads anonymously with William Wordsworth, which volume included his Rime of the Ancient Mariner.
+In September 1798 (26) he published Lyrical Ballads, with a few other Poems anonymously with William Wordsworth, which volume included the first version of the Rime of the Ancyent Marinere and Wordsworth's Tintern Abbey.

-Tour of Germany and meeting with Sara Hutchinson
+Tour of Germany and first involvement with Sara Hutchinson

-He toured Germany to study the language and philosophy, and, on his return to England in 1799 (27), made a visit to the Wordsworths, who were at the time staying at a farm in Sockburn, Yorkshire, with the Hutchinson family.
-Here he began a relationship with Sara Hutchinson, the sister of Wordsworth’s future wife.
+He toured Germany between October 1798 and July 1799 to study the language and philosophy, staying in Ratzeburg for five months and then in Göttingen.
+On his return to England, he visited the Wordsworths, who were at the time staying at a farm in Sockburn, Yorkshire, with the Hutchinson family.
+It was here that he first became involved with Sara Hutchinson, the sister of Wordsworth’s future wife.

 Addiction, Malta and Italy